orblivion/ntfy/.sandstorm/README.md

 The **initial release** of this ntfy Sandstorm app will have some advantages and some disadvantages compared to the normal ntfy app.
 I am going to cut down the work I have to do as much as I can to make it a passable release (one which I am comfortable using myself).

 These docs describe what I can and can't do.
 These notes are for my future self, and for others who are particularly interested.
 I will *probably hold off on implementing anything past the initial version* until I hear from a potential user that they are interested in it.
-So please, speak up if that is you.
+So please, speak up if that is you. *Note: I haven't documented all code changes in these READMEs*.

 You can [try it out the demo](https://apps.sandstorm.io/app/pxm3ugzn7sfhtw4kz9ktdfkyphdq0qa1y2n1g0yfnzkn0mqcszhh?experimental=true).
 Here are the [changes I've made](https://github.com/binwiederhier/ntfy/compare/v2.11.0...orblivion:ntfy:sandstorm) on top of the latest tag of ntfy.
 Some are changes to ntfy itself, some are sandstorm-specific stuff on top.